druizbiepraves-prog/dia-del-pi/replit.md

 # Overview

-This is a minimal Astro web application starter project.
+This is a minimal Astro web application starter project configured for the Replit environment.
 Astro is a modern static site generator that focuses on shipping less JavaScript to the browser while supporting multiple UI frameworks.
-The project is currently in its initial state with basic scaffolding and no custom features implemented yet.
+The project is in its initial state with basic scaffolding and ready for development.

 # User Preferences